 Clients must demand a mature, fully developed product set with established security credentials.
 This needs to be purpose-built for cloud, upgradeable and supportable by certified engineers, and backed by a trusted vendor.5.
 Do you offer the full suite of cloud services?

 Although there is an argument that enterprises should use multiple cloud providers to mitigate risk, it is also important that when it comes to Cloud services the provider is a one stop shop.

-Basic requirements include a virtual data centre, virtual LAN, and routing/firewalling service.
-Integrated self-service back-up, archiving, and replication/disaster recovery services to geo-redundant data centres should be the norm for any leading cloud provider.
+Basic requirements include a virtual data center, virtual LAN, and routing/firewalling service.
+Integrated self-service back-up, archiving, and replication/disaster recovery services to geo-redundant data centers should be the norm for any leading cloud provider.

 Consider the provider’s willingness and flexibility to connect to other service providers (e.g. storage services, Internet and other private connectivity services) either physically (open access) and/or virtually (using advanced routing and networking technologies).

 What services are offered to enable hybrid solutions, between a client’s premises and cloud; and what options are available for bare metal dedicated compute or isolated deployments?
 What over-arching security solutions are available?6.
 What additional steps do you take to protect my data?

 Apart from the base requirements for redundancy and fault tolerance, and the additional paid for ackup and disaster recovery products, what else is being offered for data durability and resilience?
 Is data kept in single instance only, or snapshotted locally, or even replicated across failure domains or geo-redundantly?
 What additional security options are available: disk encryption?
 Two factor authentication?

 How can a Cloud provider prove that they care about the data as much as you do?